dmagicone/GreenSteam/README.md

 The app remembers the location you specify for the Steam and Applist folders.
 You only have to specify the folder or zip file containing the lua + mani files each launch.

+[B]MAKE SURE THE FOLDER OR ZIP FILE CONTAINS THE LUA AND MANIFEST FILES.[/B]

 This app assumes you have GreemLuma already installed and know how to install the games from the steam console prompt.

 The code was mostly done with the help of AI.